 As soon as I stepped out of the train station I was struck in the face with the immediate and sudden presence of Venice.
 There was a canal, an old building and gondolas; it was looking at a postcard.
 Very few places have made such an instant impression like that and I was in love.
 But I was also late.
 We had a walking tour to with Walks of Italy to meet up with and a scant 15 minutes to get there.
 Maps were of no use; I was confused, disoriented and clueless.

 My instructions said to take a water taxi to St. Mark’s but when I asked the cost and was told it would cost 70 Euro I balked.
 Surely this was a scam, surely no one actually pays that much for a shortish boat ride and I set out to find out the real way of getting to the iconic heart of the city.
 You know, the way that locals know but won’t tell anyone.
 But as it turns out it wasn’t a scam and people do pay that much, I realized on the 45 minute water bus ride to the Piazza San Marco.
-Not my best decision, but it saved us a lot of money but sadly it also left our tour guide out in the cold for more than an hour.
+Not my best decision and while it saved us a lot of money, it sadly also left our tour guide out in the cold for more than an hour.

 Not the best introduction to a new city, but those moments of disorientation are liberating and there’s nothing quite like finding your own way around a new place.
 Still, I was happy to be in the capable hands of a tour guide and the next few hours forever changed my impressions of Venice.